FunnyWolf/Viper/docs/en/guide/dashboard.md

-# Operation information
+# Running Information

-## Read cache/request
+## Read Cache/Re-request

-+ Each time the window is opened, the cached host information will be automatically read.
+- When opening the window each time, the host information cached in the database will be automatically read.
-+ Click `Request` to update host information module will be executed in the background, and the results will be automatically stored in the database after the module is executed.
+- Clicking `Re-request` will execute the host information update module in the background.
+After the module finishes execution, the result will be automatically stored in the database.

-## External network connection
+## External Network Connection

-Determine what networked applications are available on the host
+Determine which network-connected applications are running on the host.

-## Intranet connection
+## Internal Network Connection

-Usually used to determine the IP address and services of other hosts in the intranet
+Usually used to determine the IP addresses and services of other hosts in the internal network.

-## ARP information
+## ARP Information

-Used to find intranet segments
+Used to search for internal network segments.

-## Important process
+## Important Processes

-Used to determine the operation status of the host's software and remote control software (teamviewer/anydesk)
+Used to determine the running status of anti-virus software and remote control software (TeamViewer/AnyDesk) on the host.